KenedyMwendwa/AWS-EC2_Creation_Using-Console/README.md

 Select an Amazon Machine Image (AMI) from the available options.
 This is the operating system and software configuration for your instance.

-Here choose your preffered OS, Linux, Windows, MacOS or SUSE among others.
+Here choose your preffered OS Image:
+- Amazon Linux
+- Red Hat Linux
+- SUSE Linux
+- Ubuntu
+- Windows

 ## Step 5: Choose Instance Type